RishiRoshan-A/TRY_HACK_ME_CHALLENGES-/Couch/README.md

 ![img](15.png)

-Now our system can directly communicate and excute commans in the docker
+Now our system can directly communicate and excute commands in the docker

 ![img](16.png)